midnight-mary/carpentries-collab-2023-11-16/episodes/episode 2_starting with voyant.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can I load data into Voyant?
+- How do I start using Voyant?
 - What are the principles underpinning its dashboard tools?
 - What kinds of insights do they yield?